Chemins de fer Orientaux: Construction

 The future of the CO was also decided in the Congress of Berlin.
 Due to the railway falling into multiple countries, the congress had the CO put under a special committee with delegates from Austria-Hungary, Serbia, Bulgaria and the Ottoman Empire to oversee the railway.
 This committee was dubbed the Quadruple Committee by Berlin.
 Hirsch then moved the headquarters of the CO from Paris to Vienna in 1878.
 The newly established Kingdom of Serbia, under Austrian influence, looked to build a railway in its territory regardless to the Constantinople–Vienna railway.
-In 1881, King Milan awarded a concession to Paul Eugene Bontoux, a French entrepreneur, to construct a railway from Belgrade to Vranje via Nis.
+In 1881, King Milan awarded a concession to Paul Eugène Bontoux, a French entrepreneur, to construct a railway from Belgrade to Vranje via Nis.
 However his Catholic company General Union went bankrupt in April 1881.
 The concession was then split between German and French banks, which formed the Serbian National Railways.
 The Quadruple Committee finally met, after much delay, in Vienna in December 1882.
 After much negotiation, the committee signed an agreement on 9 May 1883.
 This new agreement changed the main line from its former southern route to a direct route through Serbia, something the Ottomans wished to avoid since the 1860s.
 This new route would continue from Belovo to Sofia and connect to the Serbian National Railways (SDZ) at Nis and a branch line would be built to connect Skopje to Nis.
 Once complete, the SDZ would have full ownership of the railway between Nis and Belgrade but operation of the line would be done by the CO via trackage rights.
 With all disputes settled, construction could finally continue.
 The SDZ completed the Belgrade–Nis railway on 15 September 1884, which was under construction since 1881.
 The SDZ also connected to the Austrian railways north of Belgrade the same year.
 The CO continued construction west of Belovo but construction was halted again, when Bulgaria violated the Berlin Congress and moved in to occupy Eastern Rumelia in 1885.
 This forced a new agreement where Bulgaria would own and operate tracks within its territory, while the CO would be permitted trackage rights.
 Meanwhile, the SDZ extended the railway from Nis to Leskovac on March 18 and to Vranje on 13 September 1886.
 The CO completed the southern part of the Nis–Skopje line, connecting to the SDZ at Vranje on 25 May 1888.
 With this, Selanik was connected to the rest of the system.
 The newly formed Bulgarian State Railways (BDZ) completed the Belovo–Sofia line on 1 August and connected it to the SDZ at Dragoman on 8 August 1888.